Magahi language

 It has a very rich and old tradition of folk songs and stories.
-It is spoken in nine districts of Bihar (Gaya, Patna, Jehanabad, Aurangabad, Nalanda, Sheikhpura, Nawada, Lakhisarai, Arwal), eight districts of Jharkhand (Hazaribag, Palamu, Chatra, Koderma, Jamtara, Bokaro, Dhanbad, Giridih) and in West Bengal's Malda district.
-There are around 20,700,000 speakers of Magahi, including speakers 12 million Magahi and 8 million Khortha which is considered a dialect of Magahi.
+It is spoken in approximately twelve districts of Bihar (Gaya, Patna, Jehanabad, Aurangabad, Nalanda, Sheikhpura, Nawada, Lakhisarai, Arwal, Jamui and in some parts of Banka), twelve districts of Jharkhand (Hazaribag, Palamu, Chatra, Koderma, Jamtara, Bokaro, Dhanbad, Giridih, Deoghar, Garhwa, Latehar, Chatra) and in West Bengal's Malda district.

 Magahi derived from the ancient Magadhi Prakrit, which was created in the ancient kingdom of Magadha, the core of which was the area south of the Ganges and east of Son River.

-Though the number of speakers in Magahi is about 12.6 million, it has not been constitutionally recognised in India.
+Though the number of speakers in Magahi is about 12.7 million, it has not been constitutionally recognised in India.
 In Bihar, Hindi is the language used for educational and official matters.
 Magahi was legally absorbed under Hindi in the 1961 Census.

 History

 The ancestor of Magahi, Magadhi Prakrit, formed in the Indian subcontinent.
 These regions were part of the ancient kingdom of Magadha, the core of which was the area of Bihar south of the river Ganga.

-The name Magahi is directly derived from the word Magadhi, and many educated speakers of Magahi prefer the name "Magadhi" over Magahi for the modern language.
+The name Magahi is directly derived from the word Magadhi.